SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 4, 2018 at 10:19:23 UTC_
+_Last Update: June 5, 2018 at 10:19:35 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 5th and/or after: Teen Titans Go!
+For missing time slots on June 6th and/or after: Teen Titans Go!
-For missing time slots on June 6th and/or after: Unikitty!
+For missing time slots on June 7th and/or after: Unikitty!
-For missing time slots on June 7th and/or after: The Amazing World of Gumball
+For missing time slots on June 8th and/or after: The Amazing World of Gumball
-For missing time slots on June 8th and/or after: Craig of the Creek
+For missing time slots on June 10th and/or after: Clarence, Craig of the Creek
-For missing time slots on June 10th and/or after: Clarence
 For missing time slots on June 12th and/or after: Ben 10
-For missing time slots on June 15th and/or after: OK K.O.!
+For missing time slots on June 18th and/or after: OK K.O.!
 Let's Be Heroes
-For missing time slots on June 18th and/or after: We Bare Bears
+For missing time slots on June 19th and/or after: We Bare Bears

 ## Known schedule

-### Monday, June 4th
-06:00AM Steven Universe - Watermelon Steven
-06:15AM Ben 10 - Bomzobo Lives
-06:30AM Teen Titans Go! - Pyramid Scheme; The Cruel Giggling Ghoul
-07:00AM Unikitty! - Buggin' Out
-07:15AM Craig of the Creek - Escape from Family Dinner
-07:30AM Craig of the Creek - Monster in the Garden; You're It
-08:00AM Unikitty! - Chair
-08:15AM Teen Titans Go! - Bro-Pocalypse
-08:30AM Teen Titans Go! - Bottle Episode; Finally a Lesson
-09:00AM Unikitty! - Kickflip McPuppycorn
-09:15AM The Amazing World of Gumball - The Countdown
-09:30AM The Amazing World of Gumball - The Downer; The Egg
-10:00AM Unikitty! - Super Amazing Raft Adventure
-10:15AM Teen Titans Go! - Boys vs Girls
-10:30AM Teen Titans Go! - Road Trip; The Best Robin
-11:00AM Unikitty! - Tasty Heist
-11:15AM Teen Titans Go! - Mouth Hole
-11:30AM Teen Titans Go! - Robin Backwards; Crazy Day
-12:00PM Unikitty! - Buggin' Out
-12:15PM The Amazing World of Gumball - The Vision
-12:30PM The Amazing World of Gumball - The Choices; The List
-01:00PM Unikitty! - Chair
-01:15PM Teen Titans Go! - Permanent Record
-01:30PM Teen Titans Go! - Lication; Titan Saving Time
-02:00PM Unikitty! - Kickflip McPuppycorn
-02:15PM Teen Titans Go! - Master Detective
-02:30PM Teen Titans Go! - Ones and Zeros; Employee of the Month Redux
-03:00PM Unikitty! - Super Amazing Raft Adventure
-03:15PM OK K.O.!
-Let's Be Heroes - Let's Be Heroes
-03:30PM OK K.O.!
-Let's Be Heroes - You're Everybody's Sidekick; Let's Be Friends
-04:00PM Unikitty! - Tasty Heist
-04:15PM The Amazing World of Gumball - The Pony
-04:30PM The Amazing World of Gumball - The Sidekick; The Dream
-05:00PM Unikitty! - Buggin' Out
-05:15PM Craig of the Creek - Itch to Explore
-05:30PM Craig of the Creek - Wildernessa; Jessica Goes to the Creek
-06:00PM Unikitty! - Chair
-06:15PM Teen Titans Go! - Jinxed
-06:30PM Teen Titans Go! - Two Parter Part 1; Two Parter Part 2
-07:00PM Unikitty! - Kickflip McPuppycorn
-07:15PM We Bare Bears - Cupcake Job
-07:30PM We Bare Bears - Panda's Sneeze; Brother Up

 ### Tuesday, June 5th
 06:00AM Steven Universe - Lion 3: Straight to Video